tedneward/Azgaarnoth/Magic/Spells/azuths-firing-frenzy.md

 - **Components:** V, S
 - **Duration:** Instantaneous
 ---
 You instantly launch four volleys of three magical projectiles.
-This spell works just like magic missile , but you produce a total of 12 magical darts instead of three.
+This spell works just like [magic missile](./magic-missile.md), but you produce a total of 12 magical darts instead of three.

-At Higher Levels.
-When you cast this spell using a spell slot of 7th level or higher, the spell creates two more darts for each slot above 6th.
+***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, the spell creates two more darts for each slot above 6th.